 Michelob ULTRA Marketing Message

 Michelob ULTRA has secured its spot as the third-largest beer brand in the United States.
 That is no easy feat and it has everything to do with how they have marketed their product.
 Their marketing strategy targets individuals who lead an active lifestyle, but still want to enjoy themselves.
 Michelob Ultra promotes fewer carbs and fewer calories than their competitors and that is a win in the eyes of their health-conscious demographic.
-Their message has allowed them to become one of the fastest-growing beer brands in the U.S.
+Their brilliant marketing message has allowed them to become one of the fastest-growing beer brands in the U.S.

 How did they become successful?